 An FQDN can be broken down into four parts:

 - Hostname: www, mail, ftp, store, support, etc.

 - Domain: apple, microsoft, ibm, facebook, etc.

 - Top level domain (TLD): .com, .net, .org, .co.uk, etc.

-A fully qualified domain name has the format [hostname].[domain].[tld].
-The hostname can be used to specify different services and protocols for a single domain.
-For example, "mail.example.com" is often the required FQDN format when configuring the SMTP server for an email account.
-The FQDN "ftp.example.com" is commonly used when connecting to an FTP server.
-Name servers must be FQDNs and typically use the naming convention "ns1.example.com" and "ns2.example.com".
+The domain and TLD comprise the domain name, while the hostname specifies different services and protocols for the domain.
+For example, "mail.example.com" is often the required format when configuring the SMTP server for an email account.
+The server address "ftp.example.com" is commonly used when connecting to an FTP server.
+Name servers typically use the naming convention "ns1.example.com" and "ns2.example.com".

 The hostname may also specify a website subdomain.
 The most popular subdomain is "www."
 Other common subdomains include "support," "dev," "store," and "forum."
 Some sites use variations of "www" such as "web", "ww1," "www2," etc.

 The Trailing Period

 Technically, a fully-qualified domain name includes a trailing period, which indicates the end of the name.
 Since a hostname can include multiple subdomains, such as "en.support.example.com," it is more reliable to process an FQDN backwards, beginning with the TLD and ending with the hostname.
 Ironically, the period serves as the starting point when a computer processes an FQDN.